w3c/wai-about-wai/_about/participating.md

 We encourage individuals and organizations around the world to participate in activities that help improve accessibility of the web.

-_After you read this page_, if you have any questions about getting involved with WAI or would like more information, please send specific questions to [Shawn@w3.org CC:wai@w3.org](mailto:shawn@w3.org?cc=wai@w3.org&subject=Participating%20in%20WAI).
+_After you read this page_, if you have any questions about getting involved with WAI or would like more information, please send specific questions to [Shawn@w3.org with CC to wai@w3.org](mailto:shawn@w3.org?cc=wai@w3.org&subject=Participating%20in%20WAI).

 ## Getting News of Drafts for Review  {#news}